 Our place: respecting the people, environments and cultures of the Northern Rivers – including special respect for its traditional owners and storytellers.

 Our workshops are tailored for students and young writers according to school level.
-We offer a range of workshops suitable for Primary Schools, High Schools as well as Masterclass workshops.
+We offer a range of workshops suitable for Primary Schools, High Schools as well as Masterclass workshops and professional learning for teachers.